Credit: Courtesy of Sagamore Resort

 Head to Buffalo Zoo for a wild Easter Eggsperience!
-From April 9–10 tickets to the fun-filled family event include a special photo op with the Easter Bunny, complimentary carousel rides, and a scavenger hunt from 11 am-2 pm.
-You can also book a VIP package for a table inside the Children's Resource Center for chocolate fondue, festive snacks, and an exclusive visit with the zoo's animal ambassadors.
+From April 1–2, tickets to the fun-filled family event include a special photo op with the Easter Bunny, complimentary train rides, and a candy trail from 10 am-2 pm.
 Admission to the zoo is included, so stick around and explore the exhibits with your Easter goodies in tow.

 Pick Your Easter Brunch Along Alexandria Bay (Thousand Islands-Seaway)

 Who doesn’t love brunch with a view?
-Enjoy several Easter brunches by the water in the Thousand Islands in Alexandria Bay, including a traditional breakfast with the Easter Bunny on Saturday, April 9 at 1000 Islands Harbor Hotel (pictured) with coloring and craft activities for kids (reservations only).
-The hotel also hosts an Easter sit-down with seasonal cuisine on April 17.
-Enjoy sweeping views of the river and Boldt Castle at Bonnie Castle Resort and Marina’s Easter Sunday Brunch from 10 am to 3 pm (reservations required) or Riveredge Resort’s Easter Brunch on April 17 from 9 am to 2 pm.
+Enjoy two Easter brunches by the water in the Thousand Islands in Alexandria Bay, including a traditional breakfast with the Easter Bunny on Saturday, April 2 at 1000 Islands Harbor Hotel (pictured) with coloring and craft activities for kids (reservations only).
+The hotel also hosts an Easter Grand Buffet (reservations only) on April 9, where seasonal breakfast (11am-1pm) and dinner (11am-6pm) are served.
+Enjoy sweeping views of the river and Boldt Castle at Riveredge Resort’s Easter Brunch on April 9 from 10 am to 2 pm.

 Easter Brunch and Spa Day at Greek Peak Mountain Resort (Finger Lakes)

-Greek Peak Mountain Resort is hosting an Easter Brunch Buffet at its brand new upscale venue, "The Lookout at Hope Lake", an idyllic spot to sip mimosas and dine among scenic views of Hope Lake and mountain ranges.
+Greek Peak Mountain Resort is hosting an Easter Brunch Buffet on April 9, 2023 at its upscale venue, opened in 2022, "The Lookout at Hope Lake", an idyllic spot to sip mimosas and dine among scenic views of Hope Lake and mountain ranges.
 Turn your brunch outing into a day of pampering with a trip to Waterfalls Spa at nearby Hope Lake Lodge (pictured), a luxurious European-style day spa with rejuvenating massage, and facial and salon services.
-Reservations are required before April 13, 2022.
+Reservations are required.

 Explore a Jewish Community Center (New York City)